rafaelmartinelli/Knapsacks.jl/README.md

 end
 ```

-Then, there are four available solvers, called from a single function which takes a `Knapsack`, and returns the optimal/best value and an `Array` with the selected items:
+Then, there are four available solvers, called from a single function which takes a `Knapsack` instance, and returns the optimal/best value and an `Array` with the selected items:

 ```julia
 function solveKnapsack(data::KnapsackData, algorithm::Symbol = :ExpandingCore; optimizer = nothing)